ComSSA/www.comssa.org.au/services/index.md

 Members are eligible to receive a free shell account on our Linux servers to run mission-critical applications like <code>cmatrix</code> and
 <code>cowsay</code>, send and receive email, and host simple websites.
 If you
-wish to have an accout setup, send us an [email][listemail] expressing interest and we'll get you all set up.
+wish to have an account setup, send us an [email][listemail] expressing interest and we'll get you all set up.

 [listemail]: mailto:club@comssa.org.au